 Doors and Windows:

 Subsidence is more likely to occur in older properties with shallow foundations on clay subsoil, on slopes, and with trees nearby.
-Alarm bells should start to ring where cracks extend below damp-proof course level down to the foundations.
+Alarm bells should start to ring where cracks extend below damp-proof course level down to the foundations — this may well be the time to begin thinking about underpinning costs and how they may impact your budget.

 Other clues are where tapered diagonal cracks increase in width as they go up the building (typically widening in summer and closing during winter), and where you can see ‘mirror image’ cracking visible both inside and out.